Fortnite, look out: Apex Legends tallies 25 million players a week after launch

 "Since we launched Apex Legends last week on Monday we've seen the creation of an Apex Legends community that is excited, thriving, and full of great feedback and ideas," Vince Zampella wrote in a blog post.
-(Zampella is head of Respawn Entertainment, which made Apex Legends and , Titanfall.)
+(Zampella is head of Respawn Entertainment, which made Apex Legends and its predecessor, Titanfall.)
 "Our goal is to build this game with you, our community, so keep giving us your feedback because we really are listening."

 Player counts aren't the only signs of Apex Legends' success.
 Shortly after the announcement Monday, gamers were playing Apex Legends on the popular streaming game service Twitch at nearly three times the number they were Fortnite, and even more than other popular streaming games like League of Legends.